 No, some Unitarian Universalists are not Christian.
 For though they may acknowledge the Christian history of our faith, Christian stories and symbols are no longer primary for them.
 They draw their personal faith from many sources: nature, intuition, other cultures, science, civil liberation movements, and so on.

 How is religious exploration or religious education conducted?

 The program of religious education is determined, as are all other programs, by members of the local congregation.
 A wide range of courses is available through our Association.
 These are adapted by members as they choose.
 New classes are developed frequently.
-Courses appropriate for children may be offered in subjects as varied as interpersonal relations, ethical questions, the Bible, world religions, nature and ecology, heroes and heroines of social reform, Unitarian Universalist history, and holy days around the world.
+Religious Exploration for children may be offered in subjects as varied as interpersonal relations, ethical questions, the Bible, world religions, nature and ecology, heroes and heroines of social reform, Unitarian Universalist history, and holy days around the world.
 The same is true of adult religious education.

 We seek to teach our children to be responsible for their own thinking and to nurture their own impulses of reverence, morality, respect for others, and self-respect.